Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 This all looks extremely inefficient if you look at it through a traditional SaaS finance lens: you’re spending on top-1% engineers traveling the world and building custom software, with no ex-ante monetization strategy and a high failure rate.

-The "FDE" model relies on the philosophy of "Auftragstaktik" 3 where senior leaders set only the high-level objectives, and leave it to the Forward Deployed teams to make all other decisions.
-This is an anathema to most cultures, where leadership creates top-down roadmaps and plans, and teams off-roading is treated as heresy.
+The "FDE" model relies on the doctrine of "Auftragstaktik" 3 where senior leaders set only the high-level objectives, and leave it to the Forward Deployed teams to make all other decisions.
+This is an anathema to most cultures, where leadership creates top-down roadmaps and plans, and off-roading is treated as heresy.

 Of course the natural tendency in most organizations is to fight this kind of variation, by hiring layers of PMs who implement process to control and corral it and make sure everything reflects the Gantt chart on slide 42 of the roadmap deck.